midzer/beerbase/content/breweries/boston-beer-company/samuel-adams-boston-ale.md

 upc: 0
 ---
 A smooth, refined version of a classic ale.
-Samuel AdamsÂ® Boston Ale was first brewed to celebrate the opening of our Boston Brewery.
-Like Samuel Adams Boston LagerÂ®, it was an old family recipe that was rescued by Jim Koch from his father's attic.
-Samuel AdamsÂ® Boston Ale, a Stock Ale, has a complex, caramel malt character balanced with distinct spicy and herbal hop notes.
+Samuel Adams® Boston Ale was first brewed to celebrate the opening of our Boston Brewery.
+Like Samuel Adams Boston Lager®, it was an old family recipe that was rescued by Jim Koch from his father's attic.
+Samuel Adams® Boston Ale, a Stock Ale, has a complex, caramel malt character balanced with distinct spicy and herbal hop notes.
 Our proprietary ale yeast imparts a variety of fruit and ester notes in both the nose and flavor which are indicative of the style.